perfecto25/rio_config/README.md

       }
     }

-To treat a child subkey with dots a single key, wrap it in quotes
+To treat a child subkey with dots as a single key, wrap it in quotes

     config.nginx:
       cache.size = 200